MatthewFloyd/screeps/README.md

 job creation.
 Will function well up to level 3.

 # TODO LIST
-- Add in room taking
+- Add in room taking - almost there
 - Better harvest code
 - Basic offense/defense
-- Tower AI
+- Tower AI - Advanced
-- Scouting + setup memory for new rooms
+- Scouting for new rooms
 - Custom road creation to important areas of room.
 - Support for level 4 and up